-To address the aforementioned problems, in this paper we present a set of reliability-aware speedup models to extend Amdahl's law and Gustafson's law by considering failure impact.
-The goal of this work is to provide more accurate measurement of application speedup in a practical failureprone environment.
+pact.
+The goal of this work is to provide a more accurate measurement of application speedup in a practical failure-prone environment.
 More importantly, we consider both Exponential and Weibull failure distributions in the model construction.
-To tackle the challenge of dynamic failure rate inherent in Weibull distribution, we derive the lower and upper bounds of application speedup under Weibull failure distribution.
+To tackle the challenge of dynamic failure rate inherent in Weibull distribution, we derive lower and upper bounds of application speedup under Weibull failure distribution.

 Checkpointing/restart is a well-known fault tolerance method to mitigate the impact of failures.
 In particular, coordinated checkpointing is a widely used technique in the field of high performance computing due to its simplicity [26], [56], [58].
 It periodically coordinates application processes and stores a consistent snapshot of the application.
 In case of failure from any process, all the processes roll back to the last checkpoint for recovery [30].
 Although coordinated checkpointing can effectively reduce work loss, it also introduces some inevitable costs to the computation such as checkpointing overhead and recovery cost [47], [23].
-As shown in the studies [16], [48], for an application running on a large-scale system, its overall checkpoint/restart overhead could take more than 50 percent of its execution due to high failure rate and high checkpoint frequency.
+As shown in the studies [16], [48], for an application running on a largescale system, its overall checkpoint/restart overhead could consume more than 50% of its execution time due to the high failure rate and the high checkpoint frequency.
 In this study, we also quantify coordinated checkpointing effects on application speedup in the design of reliability-aware models.
 Furthermore, our models can be extended to study other fault tolerance technologies such as uncoordinated checkpoint with message logging [56] and hybrid checkpointing protocols [58], [60].